MaltoonYezi/EducationalWebsite/README.md

 5. Click the green flag with description "Run server"
 6. After the server is launched, click on "localhost" button to open the main page.

-The Open Server environment is compatible with Windows O
+The Open Server environment is compatible with Windows OS